EAL0140 Environmental Performative Architecture and Planning 2025-26

 Consultations - Architectural, digital and performative design.

-Performative design for Climate 2 - Estimation of embodied carbon emission using EPiC for GH.
+Performative design for Climate 2 - Estimation of embodied carbon emission using the custom calculator for GH.
 Analysis of simulation results in GH.

 Consultations - Architectural, digital and performative design.